Gekusite/TB003/README.md

 <img src="https://vignette.wikia.nocookie.net/tibia/images/c/c4/Client_Artwork_8.0.jpg/revision/latest?cb=20130917194022&path-prefix=en" width="100" height="100">

 ## Description
 **Tibia 8.54 Map (Modified)** is a Tibia map from version 8.54.
 I have found this map in somekind of sketchy webpage long time ago.
 The webpage probably doesn’t exist anymore and I cannot remember who has originaly uploaded the map there.
-One can open the map with Remere’s Map Editor.
+One can open the map with Remere’s Map Editor. <br/>
+This is a modified version of the map, longtime ago I have added several additional islands which didn't exist in the original one.
+I have also added Dragon in Rookgaard.
+One can find unmodified version of the map [Here](https://gekusite.github.io/TB002/).

 ## Download